Deploying a java-tron Node¶

 You can generate the

-file and password using theregisterwallet
+keystorefile and password using theregisterwalletcommand from thewallet-cliproject.

 - Comment out the